 Thank you so much for stopping by.
 I want you to know that I am simply sharing my love of crochet on my website.
 I picked up crochet after 20 or so years of not doing any, in hopes that I’d become a grandma.
 My oldest daughter has been trying for about 6 years now, and although my wish has not come true, I sure have loved practicing crochet and sharing all my patterns with you.
 I do my best to explain what I am making.
 Mostly I share a lot on Instagram.
 You can find me @daisyfarmcrafts.
 I share pictures as I work on each project.

-I also offer this exact blog post as a PDF Download for sale on Etsy if that is something you are interested in and would like.
-I appreciate you for purchasing.
-But I also appreciate you being here on my website too!
+I appreciate you being here on my website!
 I want to keep it as simple to navigate as possible.
 So if you do click around, just start at the menu and click a heading.
 I mostly make blankets, just started branching out to hats, and mittens and I love to make baby sweaters, I just am not the best at writing all that down.
 Getting there!

 Anyway, thanks for being my crochet friend.